-already Pandorum has conducted biocompatibility, safety, efficacy, biostability, animal studies of their first product and are currently conducting pilot studies on rabbits in LVPEI hospital, Hyderabad.
-They have also partnered with Dr Shroff's Eye Hospital in Delhi, an eye surgery heavyweight in India for further trials under DCGI guidance.
-The biomaterials backbone of their 'Bio-Ink' are either human-derived or US-FDA all approved which is expected to ease the regulatory pathway both in India and abroad.
+Pandorum has already conducted biocompatibility, safety, efficacy, biostability, animal studies of their first product and is currently conducting pilot studies in collaboration with Dr. Virender Sangwan (Shanti Swarup Bhatnagar Awardee) of Dr Shroff's Eye Hospital in New Delhi, an eye surgery heavyweight in India.
+Over here, their bioengineered cornea is undergoing further trials under DCGI guidance.
+The biomaterials backbone of their 'Bio-Ink' are all either human-derived or US-FDA approved which is expected to ease the regulatory pathway both in India and abroad.

-"While the first 5 years of Pandorum went into perfecting and optimizing our technology, as a company we have progressed from basic R&D towards regulatory approvals and clinical application.
-Internationally there are a few groups in this area but we are ahead in the race by at least 2-3 years," observes Chandru
+"While the first 5 years of Pandorum went into perfecting and optimizing our technology platform, as a company we have progressed from basic R&D, animal studies, and are moving towards regulatory approvals and clinical application.
+Internationally there are a few groups in this area but we are ahead in the race by at least 2-3 years" observes Bhowmick